effektif/user-docs/docs/settings.rst

 Groups
 ------

-The groups list shows the organization’s user groups.
+The groups list shows the organization's user groups.
 You can use these groups to define candidates for tasks in the :ref:`process builder <processes>`.

 .. figure:: /_static/images/settings/groups.png